Wild Mushroom and Walnut Soup

 Walnuts are at their best at Christmas time and, together with some dried wild mushrooms, can be used to make an unusual soup for a dinner party or a warming lunch or supper snack with some good cheese to follow.

-This recipe is taken from Delia Smith’s Christmas and The Delia Collection: Soup.
+This recipe is from The Delia Collection: Soup.
 Serves 8 as a first course

 First place the dried mushrooms in a jug with 10 fl oz (275 ml) boiling water and leave them to soak for 30 minutes.